 AccessLine is a solution that enables you to make payments to virtually anyone or business in the world as long as they have a bank account, even if they don’t accept card payments.

-Best of all, purchases will appear on your American Express Qantas Business Rewards Card as normal, earning points and being eligible for up to 51 days of cash flow.
+Best of all, purchases will appear on your American Express Qantas Business Rewards Card as normal, earning points and you could get up to 51 cash flow days.

 Here’s how it works: